Narrowly avoided spin-nematic phase in BaCdVO(PO$_4$)$_2$: NMR evidence: Experimental results

 \subsection{NMR spectra}

-Figure~\ref{spectra_high_T} shows the evolution of the $^{31}$P-NMR spectra across the previously mentioned structural phase transition.
-At 248~K we see two NMR lines corresponding to the \emph{two} phosphorus sites of the structure, as also observed by NMR in the paramagnetic and fully polarized phases of \PbV \cite{Nath2009, Landolt2020} and in \SrZn \cite{Ranjith2022} vanadates: the P1 site is localized inside the planes of V$^{4+}$ spins, it is thus more strongly coupled to them, and corresponds to the broader NMR line at lower frequency; the P2 site is localized between these planes, it is less coupled to the spins, and corresponds to the narrower NMR line at higher frequency.
-Below the structural phase transition appears a modulation in the $b$-axis direction which \emph{doubles} the number of \emph{all} crystalline sites \cite{Bhartiya2019} (Supplemental Material), creating in particular an alternation of two different V$^{4+}$ spin sites (see Fig.~1 in Ref.~\cite{Bhartiya2021}) as well as an alternation of the two P1a and P1b sites in the planes of spins and the two P2a and P2b sites in between these planes.
-In the spectra at 235~K and 237~K we see the \emph{four} corresponding NMR lines: there is a low-frequency pair of broader P1a and P1b lines and a high-frequency pair of narrower P2a and P2b lines.
-Finally, as expected for a first order phase transition, the NMR spectra between 239~K and 246~K present a mixture of the high- and low-temperature spectra, reflecting the mixed phase region.
+Figure~\ref{spectra_high_T} shows the evolution of the $^{31}$P NMR spectra across the previously mentioned structural phase transition.
+At 248~K we see two NMR lines corresponding to the \emph{two} phosphorus sites of the structure (left inset in Fig.~\ref{NewFigure}), as also observed by NMR in the paramagnetic and fully polarized phases of \PbV \cite{Nath2009, Landolt2020} and in \SrZn \cite{Ranjith2022} vanadates: The P$_1$ site is localized inside the planes of V$^{4+}$ spins; it is thus more strongly coupled to them, and corresponds to the broader NMR line at lower frequency.
+The P$_2$ site is localized between these planes; it is less coupled to the spins and corresponds to the narrower NMR line at higher frequency.
+Below the structural phase transition appears a modulation in the $b$-axis direction which \emph{doubles} the number of \emph{all} crystalline sites (see Supplemental Material of Ref. \cite{Bhartiya2019}).
+In particular, this creates an alternation of two different V$^{4+}$ spin sites (see Fig.~1 in Ref.~\cite{Bhartiya2021}) as well as an alternation of the two P$_{1a}$ and P$_{1b}$ sites in the planes of the spins and the two P$_{2a}$ and P$_{2b}$ sites in between these planes.
+In the spectra at 235 and 237~K we see the \emph{four} corresponding NMR lines: there is a low-frequency pair of broader P$_{1a}$ and P$_{1b}$ lines and a high-frequency pair of narrower P$_{2a}$ and P$_{2b}$ lines, where by index ``a'' (``b'') we label the outer (inner) lines.
+Finally, as expected for a first-order phase transition, the NMR spectra between 239 and 246~K present a mixture of the high- and low-temperature spectra, reflecting the mixed-phase region.